-Hall actively supports new entrepreneurs, nurtures young startups, and often speaks publicly about the importance of encouraging entrepreneurship worldwide.
+Hall actively supports new entrepreneurs, nurtures young startups and often speaks publicly about the importance of encouraging entrepreneurship worldwide.
 Together with his wife Kathryn Hall, he funded the Fulbright – Kathryn and Craig Hall Distinguished Chair for Entrepreneurship to teach entrepreneurship in Eastern Europe.
 Hall also founded the Dallas Regional Office of NFTE (Network for Teaching Entrepreneurship).
-In response to the COVID-19 shutdowns, Hall provided the seed funding for the Revive Dallas Relief Fund, which supports small businesses primarily owned by women and people of color that have been impacted by the pandemic.
 He is also the author of seven published books, including his most recent, BOOM: Bridging the Opportunity Gap to Reignite Startups, which was published in May 2019.